trans-travel/trans-travel/notes/tsa.md

 TSA utilizes body scanning technology for travelers not selected for pre-check (see below).
-When using this technology, at most airports, the screener will hit a pink or blue button based on the anatomy and/or gender they think the passenger has/is.
+When using this technology, at most airports, the screener historically will hit a pink or blue button based on the anatomy and/or gender they think the passenger has/is.
 This may or may not match gender expression.
 This adjusts the machine to expect certain anatomy.
 If the pink button is pushed, a penis will likely alert the TSA (it won't say what is wrong, but will place a colored box on a cartoon figure of a passenger indicating what needs to be patted down by the TSA).
 If they hit a blue button, breasts will likely alert.

+Transphobic agents may intentionally push the button most likely to cause additional sensitive screening for the transgender individual.

 Pat downs of these sensitive areas may be aggressive and triggering.
 You have the right to ask for a private space and the screener of the desired gender, although official policies may not always be followed.

-Behavior seen as aggressive towards the TSA may result in criminal or civil action, and you may not be allowed through security.
+In addition, these policies may change under the current administration.

+Remain polite if being screened improperly, as actions construed by TSA and law enforcement to be aggressive towards agents can be prosecuted.
+Note that these agents and law enforcement include some transphobic members, so it should be assumed that the most damaging interpretation of behavior of the trans person will be the interpretation used.
+In addition, TSA agents have some latitude in denying you the ability to fly.

 ## Gender Mismatch with ID

-In the USA, you should generally not have problems with a gender expression that does not match your ID.
+In the USA airports, you should generally not have problems with a gender expression that does not match your ID.
 Note this does not apply at international destinations.

 This may change due to the executive order.